Prioritize data forwarding with NXLog Agent

 </Route>

-The following diagram illustrates log processing with the configuration above.
+The following diagram illustrates data processing with the configuration above.

 • During the day, the pm_blocker instance is blocked.
-However, the tcp_in instance continues collecting logs and saving them in a buffer on disk.
+However, the tcp_in instance continues collecting data and saving it in a buffer on disk.

 • The pm_blocker instance is unblocked at night.
-The logs are released from the buffer and forwarded to the destination.
+The data is released from the buffer and forwarded to the destination.

-This example uses the pm_blocker module to collect logs outside working hours only.
+This example uses the pm_blocker module to collect data outside working hours only.

 The configuration reads events from Windows Event Log and forwards them to a remote NXLog Agent instance.
-Because log collection is blocked during the day, it is not necessary to configure extra buffering.
+Because telemetry data collection is blocked during the day, it is not necessary to configure extra buffering.

 nxlog.conf